sarahmnelson79/Team-Kamiak/Outline.md

 ### Who or what institution will host your project?
 Is there a cost?

+The Center for Digital Scholarship and Curation at Washington State University will host this project.
+There are no current costs to hosting.

 ### What tools or infrastructure is needed to maintain your project?

+For some custom portions of the Mukurtu implementation, it would be required to update code and maintain those functions over time.

 ### What people and communities are need to engage and maintain the project?

+This project will engage with a wide array of people and communities, including, but not limited to: indigenous communities around and on the Palouse, anthropologists/archaeologists from private companies, universities, or other research insitutions, the public, particularly on the Palouse, and elementary, middle school and high school students.

 ### What might be the needs in five years for people to continue to use, engage with or build on your project?

+Being able to incorporate 3D scans and images to interact with, also being able to provide more metadata and a variety of information from different voices, incorporating new technologies and digital displays for the collection.
+Ongoing maintenence and updates of the Mukurtu site.

 ### Is the initial scope realistic?

+Yes, the initial scope is to upload the information into the Mukurtu platform.
+It is likely that students would be needed to be able to upload and contribute the information.
+It would be important to talk to potential users to find out what types of information are the most helpful and would be most useful for research.

 ### Is the data in a transferable, re-usable format?

+Most of the metadata are in .csv files or would at least have to be converted from the museums database, which uses paradox.